Unveiling the spectral morphological division of fast radio bursts with CHIME/FRB Catalog 2: Results and discussion

-To this end, we apply the Hierarchical Density-Based Spatial Clustering of Applications with Noise (HDBSCAN) algorithm \citep{McInnes2017} to the UMAP embedded space.
+To this end, we apply the Hierarchical Density-Based Spatial Clustering of Applications with Noise (HDBSCAN) algorithm \cite{McInnes2017} to the UMAP embedded space.
 This method does not require a predefined number of clusters, is capable of identifying groups of arbitrary shape and size in complex distributions, and can exclude noise points.
-As shown in Figure \ref{fig:figure1}, HDBSCAN partitions the sample into two major clusters, delineated by red and blue contours.
-The lower cluster contains the vast majority of confirmed repeaters, which we designate as the Repeater-like cluster, while the upper cluster is dominated by apparent nonrepeaters, referred to as the Nonrepeater-like cluster.
-Notably, some degree of cross-contamination is present: the Repeater-like cluster includes a large number of FRBs that have not yet shown repetition observationally, whereas the Nonrepeater-like cluster contains a small number of confirmed repeaters.
+As shown in Figure~\ref{fig:figure1}, HDBSCAN partitions the sample into two major clusters, delineated by red and blue contours.
+The lower cluster contains the vast majority of confirmed repeaters, which we designate as the repeater-like cluster, while the upper cluster is dominated by apparent nonrepeaters, referred to as the nonrepeater-like cluster.
+Notably, a clear overlap is present between the two clusters: the repeater-like cluster includes many FRBs that have not yet been observed to repeat, while the nonrepeater-like cluster contains a small number of repeating bursts.

-To further facilitate an intuitive interpretation of the HDBSCAN clustering results and the UMAP embedding, and to better illustrate the characteristic differences between repeaters and non-repeaters across different classes, we randomly selected some bursts from each category and displayed their dynamic spectra (waterfall plots).
+To aid the interpretation of the HDBSCAN clustering results and the UMAP embedding, we randomly select representative FRBs from each category and display their dynamic spectra (waterfall plots).
 These visual examples allow a direct comparison of their spectral-temporal features and overall morphology, providing complementary insight into the statistical classification results.

-From the comparison of the waterfall plots of repeaters and non-repeaters shown in the lower panels of Figure \ref{fig:figure1}, it is evident that the apparent non-repeaters residing within the Repeater-like cluster exhibit strong morphological similarities to confirmed repeaters.
-In particular, both populations predominantly display narrowband and relatively faint emission features.
-Such similarities suggest that these apparent non-repeaters may in fact be latent repeaters, whose subsequent bursts have not yet been detected due to limited observational exposure or instrumental sensitivity.
-However, as noted in \citet{catalog2}, identifying genuine candidates from this population in the future will require improved localizations to rigorously exclude instrumental artifacts (e.g., grating-lobe detections) that can mimic Repeater-like features.
+From the comparison of the waterfall plots of repeaters and nonrepeaters shown in the lower panels of Figure~\ref{fig:figure1}, it is evident that the apparent nonrepeaters residing within the repeater-like cluster exhibit strong morphological similarities to confirmed repeaters.
+In particular, they share a dominance of narrowband, relatively faint emission features with long pulse widths.
+Such similarities suggest that these apparent nonrepeaters may in fact be latent repeaters, whose subsequent bursts have not yet been detected.
+However, as noted in Ref.~\cite{catalog2}, identifying genuine candidates from this population in the future will require improved localizations to rigorously exclude instrumental artifacts (e.g., grating-lobe detections) that can mimic repeater-like features.